anushkumar28/SOC-Project/README.md

    ```

 2. **Add Windows 10 Agent to Wazuh:**
-   - Click on "Add Agent" and select "Windows" as package.
+   - Click "Add Agent" and select "Windows" as a package.
-   - Enter Wazuh Public IP as server address.
+   - Enter Wazuh Public IP as the server address.
    - Assign an agent name.
    - Copy the provided command and run it on the Windows 10 machine.
    - Start Wazuh agent service: